martynadudzinska/Linia_produkcyjna/README.md

-Mini-project for the C# course - bakery simulator with the production line.
+Mini-project for the C# course (December 2023) - bakery simulator with the production line.